Musaevt/SNLP_MiniProject/README.md

 E.g Programs Arugments: "C:\SNLP_Submit\SNLP_MiniProject\Data\test.tsv" "UTF-8" "C:\SNLP_Submit\SNLP_MiniProject\Data\result.ttl"

 ## How to build the Project?
-Open the solution in the IntelliJ and run the solution.
+Open the solution in IntelliJ and run the solution.
 Make sure parameters are set in the Run/Debug configuration as mentioned in the above section.

 ## Approach: